aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-modes-and-presets/_index.md

 ## **Recognition Options**

-### **Fast Detection for High-Quality Barcodes**
+### **Fast Detection for High-Quality Barcode Images**
-To read high-quality 1D barcode images generated using web-based tools, it is recommended to call *setAllowOneDFastBarcodesDetector* and *setFastScanOnly* recognition methods.
-Both modes enable fast scanning of selected barcode image regions using lightweight recognition methods.
-The only difference between these two recognition options is that the *FastScanOnly* mode does not imply further barcode detection in cases when no barcodes have been identified using lightweight recognition methods.
+To recognize high-quality 1D barcodes created through web-based applications, it is suggested to use *setAllowOneDFastBarcodesDetector* and *setFastScanOnly* reading methods.
+These methods enable fast scanning of target image areas through lightweight scanning techniques.
+The difference between these two options is that the *setFastScanOnly* method does not enable further barcode search after the failure to idetify more barcodes through lightweight scanning methods.

-The following code sample illustrates how to perform fast barcode detection for the image shown below as an example.
+The following code snippet explains how to implement fast barcode recognition.

 <p align="center"><img src="code128_hq.png" height="20%" width="20%"></p>